Bieine/Articles-Resources/README.md

 ## Lessons Learned from Orchestrating Notebooks in a Medallion Architecture with Apache Airflow Job Task

 While building a data project in Microsoft Fabric based on a **medallion architecture**, I structured the solution using **modular notebooks**.
 For each layer—**bronze, silver**, and **gold**—a **parent notebook** orchestrates the workflow and calls a **child notebook**.
 The parent contains a list of parameter objects that describe things like the source table, create table statements and other things.
-Each parameter object is passed to a child notebook which the executes whatever it needs to to.
+Each parameter object is passed to a child notebook which the executes whatever it needs to.
 And since there is one parameter object for each table that needs to be processed, there are a lot of child notebooks that need to run on each layer.

 For example: